Skip to content

 2. Register the information about the extension to be discovered and instanciated by the target Web Part by implementing the corresponding method according to the IExtensibilityLibrary interface.

-5. Bundle gulp bundle --ship and package gulp package-solution --ship and add the solution to the global or site collection catalog (for this one, it must be the same site collection where the Web Part loading that extension(s) is present).
+Add the resulting .sppkg from the sharepoint/solution folder to the global or site collection app catalog (for the latter, it must be the same site collection where the Web Part loading the extension(s) is present).

 Debug a library component

 Debugging a library component is exactly the same as debugging an SPFx Web Part.
-Run gulp serve in the hosted workbench and put a 'Search Results','Search Filters' or 'Search Box' Web Part depending the extension you want to test.
-If registered correctly, your breakpoints will be triggerred by the main Web Part loading your extension.
+Put a 'Search Results', 'Search Filters' or 'Search Box' Web Part on the hosted workbench depending on the extension you want to test.
+If registered correctly, your breakpoints will be triggered by the main Web Part loading your extension.

 Accessing the SharePoint Framework context and services in a library component